Caterina Coromina i Agustí

-Caterina Coromina i Agustí (Oristà, 19 October 1824 – Vic, 11 Juli 1893) was a Spanish religious woman and founder of the Josephine Sisters, an order which works for the elderly and the poor.
+Caterina Coromina i Agustí (Oristà, 19 October 1824 – Vic, 11 July 1893) was a Spanish religious woman and founder of the Josephine Sisters, an order which works for the elderly and the poor.
 She is recognized as venerable by the Catholic Church.

 Biography

 Childhood and youth

 Caterina Coromina was born in 1824 on a farm in the parish of Santa Eulàlia de Pardines, in a family of modest means.
 She did not attend school and spent her childhood working on the land with her eleven brothers.
 Her environment was strict and pious, which influenced her greatly.

 Adult life

 She desired a religious life ever since she was young but was unable to because she lacked a dowry.
 In 1852, at age 28, family circumstances forced her to enter domestic service for the next nineteen years.
 At first she was employed on a farm; later she did the household for a priest, where she probably learned to read by way of The Imitation of Christ, a reading that allowed her to deepen her personal piety.
 Later she worked for various other families in Vic.